 - Under no circumstances are drugs or alcohol allowed on the premises of The ESL School at NYFA (ESN).
 Anyone found to possess alcohol or any illegal substances will be subject to expulsion from The ESL School at NYFA.
-Any student found associating with a student in possession of alcohol or illegal substances is subject to suspension from the School, and will meet with the Director to determine if the student will be expelled. - Any ESN student who is on campus while under the influence of alcohol or drugs (including medicinal marijuana) will be subject to suspension and/or expulsion from the School. - Smoking is prohibited on The ESL School at NYFA property, with the exception of designated outdoor smoking areas.
-This includes all electronic / vapor cigarettes.
-Per New York State Codes, those who violate the ban on smoking in any workplace are subject to fines. - 4.
+Any student found associating with a student in possession of alcohol or illegal substances is subject to suspension from the School, and will meet with the Associate School Director to determine if the student will be expelled. - A state issued medical marijuana card or prescription does not give an ESN student the right to possess or use marijuana on or around the campus of ESN. - Any ESN student who is on campus while under the influence of alcohol or drugs (including medicinal marijuana) will be subject to suspension and/or expulsion from the School. - 4.
+Smoking is prohibited on The ESL School at NYFA property, with the exception of

+- designated outdoor smoking areas.
+This includes all types of electronic / vapor cigarettes.
+Per New York State Codes, those who violate the ban on smoking in any workplace are subject to fines. - 5.
 Students must remain quiet in the hallways and general areas surrounding the School.
-Students may not, under any circumstances, enter any of the neighboring offices or attempt to solicit them for employment. - Guns, knives, weapons, or explosives of any kind (regardless of license) are never permitted on the property of The ESL School at NYFA.
-Any student

-- found in violation of this will be subject to expulsion. - 6.
-Students must be dressed in appropriate attire at all times. - 7.
-The student has received and read the student handbook and must adhere to all rules while on campus and at any School-sponsored events. - 8.
+Students may not, under any circumstances, enter any of the neighboring offices or attempt to solicit them for employment. - 6.
+Guns, knives, weapons, or explosives of any kind (regardless of license) are never permitted on the property of The ESL School at NYFA.
+Any student found in violation of this will be subject to expulsion. - Students found misusing or vandalizing property owned by ESN or any of our neighbors are subject to fines and/or immediate suspension - 8.
 Slander, threatening remarks, sexual harassment, racist or sexist comments, threats of violence and any physical violence to any ESN instructor, staff member or student will not be tolerated.
 Any student who fails to comply with this rule will be subject to suspension or expulsion. - 9.
-While we embrace each student's right to free speech and expression, any form of discrimination based on age, race, religion, or sexual preference toward any ESN instructor, staff member or student will not be tolerated.
-Any student who fails to comply with this rule will be subject to suspension and expulsion. - 10.
-Students are strictly forbidden to tap Ethernet lines of ESN or adjoining businesses for their personal computers.
-Our network holds confidential information and tapping into it poses a security risk to ESN.
-Any student who fails to comply with this rule will be subject to suspension and expulsion. - 11.
-Students found misusing or
+Students must be dressed in appropriate attire at all times. - 10.
+As many classes require working in close proximity to both your instructors and fellow classmates, all students are required to maintain healthy and diligent personal hygiene.
+Regular bathing, wearing deodorant, and frequent laundering of clothes are necessary to ensure a healthy and comfortable learning environment.
+Repeated complaints and warnings about hygiene may warrant disciplinary hearing.